sct-pipeline/multiparametric-fixed-fov/README.md

-  - Superior-Inferior (S-I) location of the center of FOV: Uncomment **only one** of the following variables, depending if the FOV is centered at a disc or at a mid-vertebral level, and replace `X` with the value corresponding to your acquisition setup (see figure below):
+  - Superior-Inferior (S-I) location of the center of FOV: Uncomment **only one** of the following variables, depending if the FOV is centered at a disc or at a mid-vertebral level, and replace `X` with the value corresponding to your acquisition setup.
+For example, if the MRI volume is centered at the mid-T10 vertebral level, then uncomment `MIDFOV_VERT` and set the value to `17` (see figure below):
     - `MIDFOV_DISC=X`
     - `MIDFOV_VERT=X`:

 ![](fig/midfov.png)

-- Edit the file `1_process_data.sh` and modify the variable `DISC_MIDFOV` according to your needs.
-For example, if the MRI volume is centered at the mid-T10 vertebral level, then uncomment `MIDFOV_VERT` and set the value to `17`.
 - Process data: `./run_process.sh 1_process_data.sh`
 - Compute metrics: `./run_process.sh 2_extract_metrics.sh`